Last updated on September 19th, 2023

-New Scientific Tests and Studies Point to Electronic Cigarette Safety and Effectiveness
+Scientific Tests and Studies Examine Vaping Safety and Effectiveness

-More physicians and medical organizations, including WebMD, are recognizing the fact that e-cigarettes have tremendous potential for THC or Tobacco Harm Reduction and the FDA is now reviewing the scientific evidence behind this fact.
+More physicians and medical organizations, including the American Cancer Society, are recognizing the fact that e-cigarettes have tremendous potential for Tobacco Harm Reduction.
+Cancer Research UK and the FDA is now reviewing the scientific evidence behind this fact.

 Research Shows E-Cigarettes Are Orders of Magnitude Safer Than Tobacco Cigarettes